 - The Timeline / Tracing Profiler

-This profiler collects information about a range of operations performed by your application, such as SQL statements, framework controller calls, and rendering of templates.
+The Timeline Profiler collects information about a range of operations performed by your application, such as SQL statements, HTTP requests, framework controllers, event listeners, and rendering of templates.

 - The Callgraph Profiler

-And that’s a rapid overview of what Tideways is, focusing on its three core concepts: profiling, monitoring, and exception tracking.
-By using these three tools in combination, you can quickly go from a high-level right down to the low-level getting a thorough understanding of where the problems in your application lie and how to fix them.
+That’s a rapid overview of Tideways, focusing on its three core concepts of profiling, monitoring, and exception tracking.
+By using these three in combination, you can quickly go from a high-level overview down to a low-level, fine-grained understanding of where the problems in your application lie and how to fix them.